Itisfilipe/feature-requets-flask-app/README.md

 your progress.
 Prior to submission, please bring up a live hosted example.
 AWS has a free tier if you aren't certain where to host.

-## Questions and other such clarification
+## Guidelines
 One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
-There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach.
-Feel free to send an email with questions about intent or approach.
+There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach. !!Feel free to email phil@britecore.com with questions.

 We want to be respectful of your time and set realistic expectations for submissions.
 To help guide you, we have included the list below which details features common in the best projects we receive.
 No project includes